Toro Negro State Forest: Trail #1 ("El Bolo")

 Named Camino El Bolo, it is the forest's longest trail, about 2 mi long, and essentially a loop around Cerro El Bolo.
 This trail has its course along Cerro El Bolo (El Bolo Mountain), Puerto Rico's tenth tallest peak at 3527 ft above sea level.
 It is a low challenge trail.
-It is essentially a loop that starts at the visitors' parking area on PR-143 and terminates on PR-143 about 1/4 mile north of the visitors' parking area, from where hikers simply walk the road back to the parking area.
+It is essentially a loop that starts at the visitors' parking area on PR-143 and terminates on PR-143 about 0.25 mi north of the visitors' parking area, from where hikers simply walk the road back to the parking area.
 Starting off at the visitors' parking area, hikers cross PR-143 to head south on the trail.
 This section of the forest has many banana trees and flowers along its way and starts off with a steep uphill climb.
 Approximately 0.4 mi into the trail, the trail starts to head East and flattens out as it becomes a rocky at first and then grassy further on.
 Another 0.4 mi heading East the trail connects to Trail #6 which leads to the swimming pool.
 Continuing East another 0.2 mi, the trail becomes uphill again as it connects to the northernmost point of a paved road, Puerto Rico Highway 561, on the right hand side.
 From this point on the trail starts to head North on a downhill grade but in less than 0.1 mi it connects to Trail #3 which leads to the Observation Tower, where there is a sign that reads La Torre ("The Tower").
 The trail continuous downhill North-Northwest about 0.8 mi until it reaches paved road PR-143, in the vicinity of km 32.6.
 From this point hikers make a left to walk southwest bound on PR-143 (that is, "West" on PR-143) until reaching the visitors' area at km 32.4.